-Dental implants are the best tooth replacement option available because they replace booth your tooth and your tooth’s root.
-This reduces bone loss; prevents shrinkage, slipping, and pinching; and lets you throw away your gooey dental adhesive forever!
+Dental implants are the best tooth replacement option available because they replace both your tooth and your tooth’s root.
+This reduces bone loss and prevents shrinkage, slipping, and pinching.
+It lets you throw away your gooey dental adhesive forever!
 You can even eat all of your favorite foods again!
-For more information, please visit our Implant Dentistry page.

 Have you wondered when and if you might need oral surgery?
 Here are a few things to look for:

 - Is your tooth discolored or black to the roots?

 - Do you have a toothache that won’t go away?